 Visit the Lobos Creek Valley trail >>

 4. Frolic Among Bright Green Ferns

 You may have noticed the Presidio is looking

 very green right now – in large part due to the abundance of ferns in the park.
-There are seven species of native ferns found in the park, including sword ferns (Polystichum munitum), lady ferns (Athyrium filix-femina), and the above bracken fern (Pteridium) – all flourishing at this time of year in the Presidio.
+There are seven species of native ferns here, including sword ferns (Polystichum munitum), lady ferns (Athyrium filix-femina), and the above bracken fern (Pteridium) – all flourishing at this time of year.
 These lovely varieties have been spotted recently (via

-Tennessee Hollow Watershed is the Presidio's largest watershed, encompassing 20 percent of the park.
+Tennessee Hollow Watershed encompasses 20 percent of the park.
 The water from

 Download a Tennessee Hollow Watershed Self-guided Walking Tour (pdf) >>

 6. Meander the Migratory Superhighway at Mountain Lake

 The Presidio lies along the Pacific Flyway, an international migratory route that connects from South America to Alaska.
 During the winter months, 65 bird species visit Mountain Lake, stopping to rest, eat, and perhaps even nest.
 The lake's habitat – improved greatly after recent restoration efforts – provides food and shelter for a wide array of species, including the yellow-rump warbler (Setophaga coronate), pictured here.
 Take a walk around the lake, do your own bird watching, and enjoy eight new trailside story signs celebrating the lake's ecology and history.

 Head to Mountain Lake for winter bird watching >>